What types of breast surgery procedures do you offer?

-Breast augmentation enlarges the breasts through the insertion of an FDA-approved saline or silicone implant or through the use of fat transfer.
-With our breast augmentation procedure, you can enhance every aspect of your breasts, including shape, size, fullness, firmness, proportion, and symmetry.
+- Breast Augmentation/Enhancement: Breast augmentation enlarges the breasts through the insertion of an FDA-approved saline or silicone implant or through the use of fat transfer.
+You can enhance shape, size, fullness, firmness, proportion, and symmetry.

-If you want to enhance your breasts without implants, a breast lift may be right for you.
-The breast lift transforms drooping and sagging breasts by contouring and lifting the breasts, removing excess and unwanted skin and tissue.
-With incredibly natural-looking results, your breasts will be relocated to a more youthful, attractive, and forward-projecting position.
+- Breast Lift: If you want to enhance your breasts without implants, a breast lift may be right for you.
+It lifts and contours sagging breasts by removing excess skin and tissue for a more youthful position.

 Mammography technologists are specially trained to perform mammograms in patients with breast implants.
 Before obtaining a mammogram, it is important to let your healthcare team know that you have implants.